Recreating the lost RNA World of primordial life

 We want to understand RNA at its most fundamental - its past in ushering the Origin of life by converting chemistry to biology, its present roles in biology, and its future applications as tools to understand biology.

 RNA plays key roles in nearly all cellular processes.
 RNA biology has been revolutionized by next-generation sequencing (NGS), allowing us to look at thousands of RNAs at once.
 During library preparation for NGS, target RNAs are ligated to sequencing adapters, reverse transcribed, and PCR amplified.
 Adapter ligation requires the target RNAs to contain 5' monophosphate groups and 3' hydroxyl groups making RNAs with terminal modifications incompatible with NGS.
 Consequently, cellular RNAs containing modified termini remain hidden, and the related metabolic pathways remain undiscovered.
-We aim to develop a suite of catalytic RNA reagents to capture and sequence RNAs containing specific 5′ and 3′ modifications, with unprecedented specificity.
+We are developing a suite of catalytic RNA reagents to capture and sequence RNAs containing specific 5′ and 3′ modifications, with unprecedented specificity.
 These new technologies will illuminate hidden portions of cellular transcriptomes, generating new knowledge about their architectures, biogenesis, and functions.